-Information for Parents with a Child with MS
+Information for Parents of a Child with MS

-MS in a child presents special challenges which tend to evolve and change along with the age and developmental stage of the child.
+Pediatric MS can bring many challenges.
+These may evolve and change along with a child’s age or developmental stage.
 However, having MS does not mean your child won’t have a full and happy childhood.
-In fact, most children with MS do well and grow up to lead full and productive lives as adults.
-Resources are available to help you and your child meet the challenges of living with MS.
+In fact, most children with MS do well, and grow up to lead full and productive lives as adults.1 Resources are available to help you and your child meet the challenges of living with MS.

 What are some resources for parents who have children with MS?

-The following are resources designed for parents of a child diagnosed with MS and resources for the children themselves.
+The following are resources designed for parents of a child diagnosed with MS. There are also resources for the children themselves.

-- Kids Get MS Too: A Guide for Parents Whose Child or Teen has MS. Offered by the Young Persons with MS Network (contact: firstname.lastname@example.org)
+- Kids Get MS Too: A Guide for Parents Whose Child or Teen has MS: A comprehensive guide to navigating pediatric MS with your child.

-- Students with MS and the Academic Setting: A Handbook for School Personnel.
-Available from the Naitonal MS Society in hardcopy (contact: email@example.com) or electronic format at www.nationalmssociety.org/pedsupport
+- Students with MS and the Academic Setting: A Handbook for School Personnel: A guide for navigating pediatric MS in the academic setting.

 Resources for children with MS